Spring Season Rafting at Higher River FlowsPosted April 26, 2023 by Lenka Bostian

-High water rafting can be exhilarating, but it is not for everyone.
+Spring rafting at higher flows can be exhilarating, but it is not for everyone.
 Each person in your group should be familiar with these considerations, as well as the specifics of the river trip you choose.
 If you have any questions or need further clarification about any of our trips, we’re more than happy to talk to anyone to help them make an assessment for themselves.

 Let us know how we can help!
 We are available by phone, email and Live Chat.